pytorch/captum/docs/contribution_guide.md

 https://captum.ai/tutorials/IMDB_TorchText_Interpret

 **Vision**
-- We provide a sample toy model for CIFAR dataset and examples with ResNet model. https://captum.ai/tutorials/CIFAR_TorchVision_Interpret https://captum.ai/tutorials/Resnet_TorchVision_Interpret These would be great starting points for benchmarking.
+- We provide a sample toy model for the CIFAR dataset and examples with a ResNet model. https://captum.ai/tutorials/CIFAR_TorchVision_Interpret https://captum.ai/tutorials/Resnet_TorchVision_Interpret These would be great starting points for benchmarking.